 When Westerners engage in the regular practice of Mahayana Buddhist worship (puja), or chant the mantras of the Buddhas and Bodhisattvas, or study the Mahayana Sutras, they will usually come into a keen intuitive sense of the vast transpersonal reality that is the landscape of the Mahayāna.
 While this represents a hugely beneficial opening to profound symbols and personifications of wisdom and compassion, Westerners are usually not aware of the way in which this vision can also create psychological challenges – experiences that are difficult to integrate.

-As Western practitioners of the Mahayāna, the antidote to all this can perhaps be found through the integration of some of the key Vajrayāna principles into the way we practice – and through a serious engagement with the non-dual wisdom that is symbolised by the mandala and its male and female archetypal Buddhas.
-In my experience, there is a deep ‘grounding’ that comes into our practice from the sort of appreciative and body-based, or somatic, practice that can be found in Vajrayana Buddhism – especially in the sort of pared-down essence of the Vajrayāna, which I am trying to present in these articles.
+So, as Western practitioners of the Mahayāna, the antidote to its shadow can perhaps be found through the integration of some of the key Vajrayāna principles into the way we practice – and through a serious engagement with the non-dual wisdom that is symbolised by the mandala and its male and female archetypal Buddhas.
+In my experience, there is a deep ‘grounding’ that comes into our practice from the sort of appreciative and body-based, or somatic, approach to meditation practice that can be found in Vajrayana Buddhism – especially in the sort of pared-down essence of the Vajrayāna, which I shall be trying to present in these articles.
 I shall be talking more about this below – and in the course of the later articles in this series.

 The Mahayāna World-View and the Western Mind